oesteban/hcph-sops/docs/data-collection/scanning.md

     > Are you ready?

 - [ ] Launch the `func-bold_task-bht_dir-XX` sequence.
-- [ ] While it is running, adjust the FoV for the next sequence.
+- [ ] While it is running, adjust the FoV for the following sequence.
 - [ ] Once the sequence is over, you need to stop manually the psychopy task by clicking on `t` (as fast as possible to avoid collecting more data than needed).
 - [ ] Launch the T2w sequence.
 - [ ] The exam is over, you can proceed with the [tear-down protocol](./tear-down.md).